 OMB's FY24 projected tax revenue for Flood Control is shown below.
-OMB will propose the VAR tax rate which, including non-tax sources, is projected to be generate \$128M, an increase of \$12M over last year.
+OMB will propose the VAR tax rate which is estimated to generate \$125.7M of tax revenue plus \$2.5M of non-tax revenue, for a total of \$128M, an increase of \$12M over last year.
 This increase is needed to provide a consistent level of support for the Bond Program and maintain both new and existing infrastructure.